plone/training/mastering-plone-5/views_2.rst

     * can be reused in your code using ``plone.api.content.get_view('<name of the view>', context, request)``.
     * can be protected with permissions
     * can be constrained to certain content types by using ``for="plonconf.site.content.sponsor.ISponsor"``
-    * can be constrained to certain addons by using ``layer="plonconf.site.interfaces.IPloneconfSiteLayer"``
+    * can be constrained to certain add-ons by using ``layer="plonconf.site.interfaces.IPloneconfSiteLayer"``

 .. _plone5_views2-default-label: